pingcap/docs/tidb-cloud/data-service-api-key.md

     - `X-Ratelimit-Remaining-Minute`: The number of remaining requests in the current minute.
 When it reaches `0`, the API returns a `429` error and indicates that you exceed the rate limit.
     - `X-Ratelimit-Reset`: The time in seconds at which the current rate limit resets.

-  If you exceed the rate limit, an error response returns like this.
+  If you exceed the rate limit, an error response returns like this:

     ```bash
     HTTP/2 429